Thermonuclear weapon: United States

-Teller and other U.S. physicists struggled to find a workable design.
+Teller and other US physicists struggled to find a workable design.
 Stanislaw Ulam, a co-worker of Teller, made the first key conceptual leaps towards a workable fusion design.
 Ulam's two innovations that rendered the fusion bomb practical were that compression of the thermonuclear fuel before extreme heating was a practical path towards the conditions needed for fusion, and the idea of staging or placing a separate thermonuclear component outside a fission primary component, and somehow using the primary to compress the secondary.
 Teller then realized that the gamma and X-ray radiation produced in the primary could transfer enough energy into the secondary to create a successful implosion and fusion burn, if the whole assembly was wrapped in a hohlraum or radiation case.

 The "George" shot of Operation Greenhouse of 9 May 1951 tested the basic concept for the first time on a very small scale.
 As the first successful (uncontrolled) release of nuclear fusion energy, which made up a small fraction of the 225 ktonTNT total yield, it raised expectations to a near certainty that the concept would work.
 On 1 November 1952, the Teller–Ulam configuration was tested at full scale in the Mike shot of Operation Ivy, at an island in the Enewetak Atoll, with a yield of 10.4 MtonTNT (over 450 times more powerful than the bomb dropped on Nagasaki during World War II).
 The device, dubbed the Sausage, was created by Richard Garwin, assigned this task by Edward Teller.
 This was not widely known until 2001, as his involvement was kept secret.

 It used an extra-large fission bomb as a "trigger" and liquid deuterium—kept in its liquid state by 20 ST of cryogenic equipment—as its fusion fuel, and weighed around 80 ST altogether.

 The liquid deuterium fuel of Ivy Mike was impractical for a deployable weapon, and the next advance was to use a solid lithium deuteride fusion fuel instead.
-In 1954 this was tested in the "Castle Bravo" shot (the device was code-named Shrimp), which had a yield of 15 MtonTNT (2.5 times expected) and is the largest U.S. bomb ever tested.
+In 1954 this was tested in the "Castle Bravo" shot (the device was code-named Shrimp), which had a yield of 15 MtonTNT, 2.5 times what was expected, and is the largest US bomb ever tested.
 Efforts shifted towards developing miniaturized Teller–Ulam weapons that could fit into intercontinental ballistic missiles and submarine-launched ballistic missiles.
 By 1960, with the W47 warhead deployed on Polaris ballistic missile submarines, megaton-class warheads were as small as 18 in in diameter and 720 lb in weight.
 Further innovation in miniaturizing warheads was accomplished by the mid-1970s, when versions of the Teller–Ulam design were created that could fit ten or more warheads on the end of a small MIRVed missile.